 PCL is the market leading provider of insurance premium finance in the UK and Ireland.
 The Company also provides finance to pay annual fees such as accountancy and school fees.
 PCL supports 3,000 intermediaries in its chosen markets and serves over 2.2 million customers.
 PCL is regulated by the Financial Conduct Authority in the UK, and the Central Bank of Ireland.

 PCL employees approximately 400 people.
-Most UK employees are based on one site in Leatherhead, Surrey, and in addition there is a team of sales representatives who travel around the UK.
-There is also an Irish office in Dublin, where approximately 20 employees work.
+Most employees are based on one site in the UK in Leatherhead, Surrey, and in addition there is a team of sales and compliance representatives who travel around the UK.
+There is an Irish office in Dublin, where approximately 20 employees work.

 PCL has reviewed its own business and material suppliers, and assessed whether any risks of slavery or human trafficking arise.
 Risk is managed by using suppliers whom PCL consider to be reputable, and PCL has specifically requested that all material regular suppliers in these areas confirm that their own business activities do not involve slavery or human trafficking.

-The supply chain is not extensive and is comprised mainly of outsourced services which include contact centre and business processing operations; IT support and development; and cleaning services.
+The supply chain is not extensive and is comprised mainly of outsourced services which include contact centre and business processing operations; IT support and development; facilities and cleaning services.
 Other suppliers provide software.
 Most of the suppliers are UK based, with one notable exception providing business processing and IT support in India.
 During 2017, visits were made to observe the outsourced work in India and the contact centre in the UK.

 PCL undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
-PCL’s due diligence questionnaire has been updated to include relevant questions and considerations relating to modern slavery and human trafficking.
+PCL’s due diligence questionnaire includes relevant questions and considerations relating to modern slavery and human trafficking.

-Training has been completed by targeted employees involved in procurement and management of supplier relationships including colleagues in IT, Finance, E-commerce, Marketing, Operations and the HR team.
+In 2017, training was completed by employees involved in procurement and management of supplier relationships including colleagues in IT, Finance, E-commerce, Marketing, Operations and the HR team.
 Relevant new joiners have completed the training and this population will be invited to complete refresher training every two years.

 Training includes how to assess the risk of slavery and human trafficking, how to identify signs and what steps to take if slavery or human trafficking is suspected.
 The focus is particularly on the expectations that PCL has of suppliers and contractors in maintaining an environment that is free from slavery and human trafficking.

-Over the course of the next year, PCL will continue to engage with its suppliers and contractors to train appropriate colleagues and to promote awareness of policies throughout the company.
+Over the course of the next year, PCL will continue to engage with its suppliers and contractors, to train appropriate colleagues and to promote awareness of policies throughout the company.
 During 2018, PCL will be running training on Dignity at Work for all employees which will include awareness of the risks of slavery and human trafficking and the responsibilities that PCL has.
 PCL is increasing its outsourced activities in 2018 which will require due diligence and ongoing monitoring.